 We think our ‘Bloomsbury’ CV template above has a cool CV design because it features a header with contrasting colors that’s sure to catch the recruiter’s eye.
 But this design features much more than a flashy header, including:

 - icons that make your contact information appear professional

-- a two-column design that easily fits your most relevant work experience, education, and skills on one page (and there’s a second page for your hobbies & interests and any other sections you need)
+- a two-column design that easily fits your most relevant work experience, education, and skills on a one-page CV (and there’s a second page for your hobbies & interests and any other sections you need)

 - underlined section headers for easy skimming

 If you want to let the content of your CV do the talking, our ‘Soho’ CV template is the one for you.

 With the text aligned in the centre, the employer doesn’t need to look around the page to find relevant information.
 This stylistic choice is simple yet powerful because, like reading a menu, the reader naturally wants to carefully go through each choice down the middle to make sure they note every option.

 Also, the wide header adds colour and gives your job title and name a strong visual background.